Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Introduction

 Additionally, we build an online evaluation server available to the whole community in order to enable timely and scalable evaluation on the held-out test videos.
 We also evaluate existing state-of-the-art solutions on HiEve to benchmark their performance and analyze the corresponding oracle models, demonstrating that HiEve is challenging and of great value for advancing human-centric video analysis.
+In summary, we make the following main contributions: \begin{itemize} \item We collect a new large-scale video dataset HiEve under various realistic complex events (e.g., dining, earth-quake escape, collision) for human-centric video analysis. \item Our HiEve provides a wide range of human annotations (track, pose, action) to enable analysis on various visual tasks, such as multi-object tracking, pose estimation, and action recognition. \item By virtue of the diverse annotation in HiEve, we propose two enhanced baselines for action recognition and pose estimation, respectively.
+Experiments on them demonstrate the correlation between different types of human annotations could further boost the state-of-the-art methods on HiEve. \end{itemize}